KILIMANJARO - CHARITY CLIMBS

-The choice of a date for the climb is vital.
-It determines the number of climbers you can attract and the time for fundraising before the climb.
+The choice of a date for the climb is important.
+It determines the number of climbers you can attract and the amount time you have for fundraising before the climb.
 That is why we suggest planning the charity climb a year in advance.
-You must train your fundraising team and find sponsors and donors.
+This gives you ample time to educate your fundraising team and find sponsors and donors.

 It's absolutely crucial to remember that the funds raised must go directly to the charity of your choosing and should not be used to cover the costs of the climb itself.
 This is a non-negotiable point, and we urge you to keep it at the forefront of your planning efforts.
 If you find yourself unsure about the optimal dates and routes for your climb, don't hesitate to contact us.
 With years of experience on Kilimanjaro and leading successful fundraising climbs, we're here to guide you through every step of the planning process.